MaximeLagrange/Muography_Workshop_BND_2023/README.md

 #### E - Import generator files from CRY

-We need to import a few files from the GEANT4 examples in CRY, and include them in the `src/` and `include/` directories of our exampleB1 by running:
+We need to import a few files from the CRY GEANT4 examples in the `src/` and `include/` directories of our exampleB1 by running:

 ```
 cd /home/usr/micromamba/envs/geant-root/share/Geant-4-11.0.3/examples/basic/B1/src/